Bogotá № VII

 The Changelog

 My go-to dev podcast.
 Great interviews with people building interesting things in open source and software.
-I listen while doing chores or walking.
-It's how I stay connected to what's happening in the broader dev community.

-Always reading something.
-Hit me up if you have recommendations.
+Hit me up with recommendations.